le717/Blocks/Documentation/Tutorial.md

 You are probably wondering,

-> "What on earth is a West-bound Red Cube, and what is with that name??"
+> What on earth is a West-bound Red Cube, and what is with that name??

 Let me tell you.
 A West-bound Red Cube is a unique cube in _Island Xtreme Stunts_.
 They are only found in Maggie Post's _Trouble in Store_ minigame